sharetribe/flex-docs/src/docs/howto-payments/removing-stripe/index.md

 ```

-### 2. Remove Stripe checks from EditListingWizard
+### 2. Remove Stripe checks from EditListingWizard and MakeOfferForm

 In
 [`EditListingWizard.js`](https://github.com/sharetribe/web-template/blob/main/src/containers/EditListingPage/EditListingWizard/EditListingWizard.js)
-we are checking if the provider has a Stripe account with all the
+we are checking if a provider has a Stripe account with all the required
-required information before we allow them to publish listings.
-This
+information before we allow them to publish listings.
+This check is done
-check is done in the `handlePublishListing` function and needs to be
+in the `handlePublishListing` function and needs to be removed.
-removed.

 ```js
   handlePublishListing(id) {